kivy/kivy/doc/sources/tutorials/firstwidget.rst

 So far so good.
 This isn't exactly beautiful yet, though.
 It looks a bit like spaghetti bolognese.
-What about we give each touch its own color?
+How about giving each touch its own color?
 Great, let's do it:

 .. include:: ../../../examples/guide/firstwidget/5_random_colors.py